pfink/openhab2-flicbutton/README.md

 # OpenHab 2 Flic Button Binding [![Build Status](https://travis-ci.org/pfink/openhab2-flicbutton.svg?branch=master)](https://travis-ci.org/pfink/openhab2-flicbutton)

-OpenHab2 binding for [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci) using the java clientlib by Shortcut Labs. **Important note: You're currently on the master / development branch.
-If you want to test the latest release (0.5 Alpha), [please switch to the 0.5 tag](https://github.com/pfink/openhab2-flicbutton/tree/0.5) to see the proper version of the documentation.**
+OpenHab2 binding for [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci) using the java clientlib by Shortcut Labs.
+When you use this binding, please share your expierences [here](https://community.openhab.org/t/how-to-integrate-flic-buttons/4468/12) and leave issues for stuff not listed in the ToDo's.

 ## Supported Things